Monodromy of stratified braid groups, II: Logarithmic derivatives and translation surface structures on the Riemann sphere

-\para{Relative winding number functions on translation surfaces} The bridge connecting the work of \Cref{section:framedbraid,section:connectivity} to the present setting lies in the fact that translation surfaces in $\Omega_\kappa$ endow the marked Riemann sphere $\C_\kappa$ with a distinguished relative winding number function.
+The bridge connecting the work of \Cref{section:framedbraid,section:connectivity} to the present setting lies in the fact that translation surfaces in $\Omega_\kappa$ endow the marked Riemann sphere $\C_\kappa$ with a distinguished relative winding number function.

-\begin{definition}[Logarithmic relative winding number function] Let $f_0 \in \Poly_n(\C)[\kappa]$ be chosen, and let $T_0 \in \Omega_\kappa$ be the associated translation surface.
-Fix an identification $\mu: \C_\kappa \to T_0$.
-Under $\mu$, properly-embedded arcs connecting $\infty$ to a root on $\C_\kappa$ are sent to bi-infinite arcs running from right to left on $T_0$, which can be isotoped so as to be eventually horizontal at both ends.
+\begin{definition}[Logarithmic relative winding number function] Let $f_0 \in \Poly_n(\C)[\kappa]$ be chosen, and let $[((T_0,\omega_0,p_1,p_2),(z_1,z_2))] \in \Omega_\kappa^{RL}$ be the associated root-marked translation surface, chosen to lie outside the orbifold locus of $\Omega_\kappa$.
+As above, there is then a canonical identification $\alpha: \C_\kappa \to T_0$ given by integrating $\frac{df_0}{f_0}$.
+Under $\alpha$, properly-embedded arcs connecting $\infty$ to a root on $\C_\kappa$ are sent to bi-infinite arcs running from right to left on $T_0$, which can be isotoped so as to be eventually horizontal at both ends.
 The {\em logarithmic relative winding number function} $\psi_T: \cA_\kappa \to \Z$ is the relative winding number function on $\C_\kappa$ defined by measuring the winding number of the corresponding arc on $T_0$, relative to the horizontal vector field.
-It is straightforward to verify that $\psi_T$ satisfies the twist-linearity condition. \end{definition}
+It is straightforward to verify that $\psi_T$ satisfies the twist-linearity condition - see \cite[Lemma 4.2]{chillingworth2}. \end{definition}